Thursday, March 31, 2016

 Play it

-Okay, it's the same game we all enjoy and aesthetics never matter much to the actual gameplay but, I must admit, they sure are nice to have.
+Okay, it might be the same game and aesthetics never matter much but, I must admit, they sure are nice to have.
 TOS-Crew has taken a good game and made it even better with proper scrolling that slides across the monitor like never before.
 I think this will help you to enjoy Heartland more than ever.

 Friday, March 25, 2016